 For Ph.D. students who have received a Teacher-Scholar Doctoral Fellowship from the College of Graduate and Postdoctoral Studies.
 This faculty-mentored program prepares graduate students to become classroom instructors (term one) with a teaching practicum in their home department (term two).

 The Gwenna Moss Centre for Teaching and Learning (GMCTL) also offers a number of free, non-credit courses and workshops that cover a variety of topics related to teaching strategies, assessment and evalation, and other key and timely aspects of teaching and learning in higher education.

 These courses and workshops are offered throughout the year and are led by faculty from across campus or by members of the GMCTL team.

 Work towards completing the Graduate Professional Skills Certificate while completing your graduate degree or working as a post-doctoral fellow.

-Register for GSR 984: Thinking Critically - Professional Skills for Global Citizens, a multi-disciplinary course that will help you develop and practice critical and reflective thinking skills.
+Register for GPS 984: Thinking Critically - Professional Skills for Global Citizens, a multi-disciplinary course that will help you develop and practice critical and reflective thinking skills.

 Mitacs and other learning opportunities

 Attend and reflect on your experiences with peers in MITACS and other professional skills workshops around campus.

 Graduate students with considerable teaching experience are encouraged to share their expertise at The Gwenna Moss Centre by facilitating workshops for other graduate student teachers on relevant topics such as marking, building rapport with students, or teaching in the lab.